to give Latinos

 need to thrive

-Superación Personal is a weekly support group in Lincoln and Roseville to provide a safe, open space to discuss challenges and receive support to overcome them.
+Superación Personal is an online support group that meets every Tuesday and Wednesday and provides a safe, open space to discuss challenges and receive support to overcome them.

 Meeting topics vary and could address cultural and family dynamics, stress and anxiety, etc. and supports on how to work through the issues.